What are project groups?

 The "Filter & Search" feature in the Task Manager has an option to look at projects within a certain group.
 Whether you want a list, calendar, or Gantt view, it's simple to see open tasks across just the projects you want.

-Stay in the loop with email alerts -- but only on the projects you want -- by going to the Main Menu > Settings > Personal and scrolling down to the Instant Alert Preferences.
+Stay in the loop with email alerts -- but only on the projects you want -- by going to your Personal Settings (located under your name) and scrolling down to the Instant Alert Preferences.
 You can pick to receive your alerts for only a given project group.
 That way, whenever a project is added to that group, you'll automatically get only the alerts you want.